-- at least 10% of the value of the fund's portfolio invested in sustainable investments.
-The fund commits to a minimum of 0.5% of the value of its portfolio invested in sustainable investments with an environmental objective and a minimum of 0.5% of the value of its portfolio invested in sustainable investments with a social objective. - · all companies in which the fund invests will follow good governance practices, as determined by the investment manager In accordance with the fund's promotion of E/S characteristics, the investment manager is required to invest at least 10% of the value of its portfolio in sustainable investments.
+- at least 10% of the value of the fund's portfolio invested in sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction).
+The fund commits to a minimum of 0.5% of the value of its portfolio invested in sustainable investments with an environmental objective and a minimum of 0.5% of the value of its portfolio invested in sustainable investments with a social objective. - all companies in which the fund invests will follow good governance practices, as determined by the investment